 G.S.
 15A-145.5 states that the information from the AOC is considered prima facie evidence.
 The term Prima facie evidence means “on its face” referring to past convictions and lawsuit, where the evidence before the trial is sufficient for the prosecution to use.
 The expunctions provided by the AOC can be considered prima facie, as they are used to calculate an alleged offender’s prior record level if he or she has subsequent offenses.

-Speak to a Wake County Expungement Lawyer Today
+Speak to an Expungement Lawyer in Raleigh Today

 If you have faced charges and met conditions for expungement in Wake County, contact a Raleigh expunction lawyer at Coolidge Law Firm.
 You may not have to live with the burden of a criminal record.
 The attorneys will fight hard for the sealing or expungement of your records.
 Call (919) 239-8448 or fill out the form below to schedule a free consultation.